camilla11/RottenTomatoesTherapists/README.md

 Next step:
-link each name to a google search for "sexual assault allegations against <NAME>"
+1) Hook up to a dynamic repo
+2) Make Prettier